bmurphCRM/ChildWelfareCentralIntake/README.md

 # Child Welfare Central Intake Management Application
-This Child Welfare Central Intake Management Application was developed in 1 day on the Salesforce Force.com (App Cloud) Platform.
+This Child Welfare Central Intake Management Application was developed on the Salesforce Force.com (App Cloud) Platform.
 The application covers the reporting and documentation of incidents of alleged abuse and neglect to a state child welfare agency.
 The application functionality covers:

 - Intake Management of Child Welfare Referrals
 - Documentation of Allegations, Victims, Offenders